 Learning Links About Courage

 Discipline Do’s & Don’ts

 Doing the next right thing is simply an act of courage.
 One of the most successful parenting questions I have asked my children has been, “What is the next right thing to do?”
 In almost every case my child knew the answer and acted accordingly.
-I never had to say more.
 If there was uncertainty, I simply asked another question to guide the child toward actions that promote integrity and citizenship.
 If discipline is really about learning, then asking meaningful questions is a powerful tactic.
 The more our children come up with the answers on their own, the greater the thinking power we discipline into them.
 The next time you want to give your child an answer, stop and ask them the question instead.